 Most recently I had an incredible working experience as Artistic Director of Dark Horse, an Arts Council funded theatre company based at the Lawrence Batley Theatre in Huddersfield, touring nationally with new work and developing vocational training for actors with learning disabilities following the drama school model.
 I devised a rehearsal room method, the silent approach, which liberates all actors and offers a new way for learning disabled and non learning disabled actors to work together with parity.
 Plays I wrote, directed and toured nationally while there include HEAVEN LIVES IN HOLMFIRTH, COLONY, HARVEST, SNAKEBITE, HYPOTHERMIA and SING SOMETHING SIMPLE (2 versions, 2 tours) and I’m particularly proud of an episode of SHAMELESS, produced by Lawrence Till and written by Ian Kershaw, which featured 9 Dark Horse actors in uncompromising roles in front of an audience of 4 million people.
 My happy association with Dark Horse continues as we collaborate on new projects in the broader industry.

-And right now, aside from A MAN WITH DOWNS SYNDROME TALKS ABOUT LOVE AND TELLS A STORY a large theatre project which will grow over time, I’m writing a novel, developing a new accessible acting technique and working with many exceptional people in all kinds of different contexts all over the U.K.
+And right now, aside from A MAN WITH DOWNS SYNDROME TALKS ABOUT LOVE AND TELLS A STORY and SEPARATE DOORS a large theatre project which will grow over time, I’m writing a novel, developing a new accessible acting technique and working with many exceptional people in all kinds of different contexts all over the U.K.